KizMistry/Rock-Paper-Scissors-Lizard-Spock-Game/README.md

 - __How To Play__

-  - The rules informs the user what the possible outcomes are for each hand.
+  - The rules inform the user what the possible outcomes are for each hand.
   - This section includes an image that provides a visual aid to the written rules.

 ![How To Play](/assets/readme-media/how-to-play-info.png)